 In pairs or small parties at coastal lagoons and large inland waters.

-- A loud and raucous 'krake-kraaah' or 'kraark'.
+The call of the Caspian Tern is a loud and raucous 'krake-kraaah' or 'kraark'.

 Breeding time at the Cape is December and January, the nest being a scrape on the ground, lined with scraps and containing two rough-textured greenish eggs marked with a few dark purple splotches.

 Largest tern in our region.
 Massive red bill and overall size render this tern unmistakable.

-- Resident along the coast and breeds in summer on some of the guano islands, at Reniers Kraal, Bredasdorp and at Strandfontein.
+Caspian Tern are resident along the coast and breeds in summer on some of the guano islands, at Reniers Kraal, Bredasdorp and at Strandfontein.